nimbix/jardoc/docs/apps_tutorial.md

 docker push oxedions/app-interactive_shell:v1
 ```

 Once image is pushed, add application into Jarvice as before.
-Note that this time, we didn't base64 encoded a pgn image, so default image is used.
+Note that this time, we didn't base64 encoded a png image, so default image is used.

 When clicking on application card, you should now have:

 ![app_interactive_shell_step_1](img/apps_tutorial/app_interactive_shell_step_1.png)

-Click on **Gotty Shell**, and in the next window, observe that you can tune the command to be launched if desired (here default value is `/bin/bash` as requested in AppDef.json file).
+Click on **Gotty Shell**s.

 ![app_interactive_shell_step_2](img/apps_tutorial/app_interactive_shell_step_2.png)